KINGSLEY INSTITUTIONAL GOVERNANCE AUDIT

 Structurally Absent

-Organizations without this structure begin the assessment with an existing Governance Gap.
+Organizations operating under these conditions begin with an existing Governance Gap.

 Governance Debt Is Structural

-The KIGA does not provide recommendations or implementation.
+The KIGA does not provide consulting, implementation, operational management, or compliance services.

 Governance Debt Classification

-The assessment produces a quantified view of Governance Debt across the organization:
+The assessment produces a quantified view of governance visibility, continuity exposure, and institutional dependency across the organization.

 Institutional Control Established